ypaulsussman/yblog/content/posts/Idea for SRS with Improved Tasks.md

 I paid $25 for the iOS app, and (_assuming 5-10 minutes of usage a day, every day_) its per-use cost is trending to pennies.
 It’s become an imbricated component of my daily commute: if the weather is warm enough, I begin while waiting for the bus; if too cold, as soon as I hop on:

 1. I silently read the prompt in English;
-1. mentally construct the sentence in Ukrainian;
+1. I mentally construct the sentence in Ukrainian;
-1. mutter it to myself _just_ quietly enough not to worry the other straphangers (_...I think_);
+1. I mutter it to myself _just_ quietly enough not to worry the other straphangers (_...I think_);
-1. compare my mentally-constructed sentence with the (_student/prior-me-written, instructor/native-speaker-corrected_) one that I had entered so many [ _hours, days, weeks, ...months?_ ] ago;
+1. I compare my mentally-constructed sentence with the (_student/prior-me-written, instructor/native-speaker-corrected_) one that I had entered so many [ _hours, days, weeks, ...months?_ ] ago;
-1. combine my subjective evaluation of `${how inaccurately-divergent my mentally-constructed sentence was}` and `${how difficult it was to construct the sentence}` into a simple tap on one of the four buttons; and
+1. I combine my subjective evaluation of `${how inaccurately-divergent my mentally-constructed sentence was}` and `${how difficult it was to construct the sentence}` into a simple tap on one of the four buttons; and
-1. repeat with the next flash card.
+1. I repeat with the next flashcard.

 It's a joyful, helpful process.

-It depends, however, on that second step occurring as intended: that is, first the retrieval from memory of the relevant linguistic elements (_the 'words and rules'_), and then the conscious construction of a full sentence from those constituent parts.
+It depends, however, on that second step occurring as intended: that is,
+- first the retrieval from memory of the relevant linguistic elements (_the 'words and rules'_), and
+- then the conscious construction of a full sentence from those constituent parts.

 Recently, I've felt this process less and less.